Stephen-lapierre-mpf/helm-apiportal/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+The secret name is specified in deployment and must match xaxissecret.

 Please make sure to update tests as appropriate.